 There are numerous large shrubs and trees that will help you block your neighbors view.
 Most garden nursery stores will have these plants but they are typically small to medium-sized plants.
-If you are looking for a super large almost full-grown plants you might have to call local landscapers.
+If you are looking for super large almost full-grown plants you might have to call your local landscapers.
 Heavy equipment is needed to move large trees.

 It is important to call 811 before digging large holes in your area.
 What is the 811 one call center?
 It is a free service to inform underground utilities or pipeline owners of any called-in excavation activities that could potentially affect their underground facilities.
 Here is a link for further information.
 Call 811.

 Blue Point Junipers will (Juniperus chinensis)

 Arere good looking evergreen conifers.
 They will grow about 12-14 ft. tall and about 8-10 in width.
 They are fast-growing conifers and do provide cover at about the tenth year of growth.
 Spider mites love junipers so that is something to keep your eye on.
 Here is a post about spider mites and other insects that will damage or kill junipers and other plants.
 Insects and diseases on plants.

 USDA Zone 4- 9.